Research

 <REMOTE_ADDRESS> - <user@domain.com> [19/Mar/2015:17:20:19 -0400] <HOST_HEADER> GET <UPSTREAM_HOST> "/path/" HTTP/1.1 "<USER_AGENT>" <RESPONSE_CODE> <RESPONSE_BYTES> <REQUEST_DURATION>

-Follow the examples in the providers
+Follow the examples in the providers package to define a new

-instance.
-Add a new case
+Provider instance.
+Add a new case to

-to allow oauth2_proxy
+providers.New() to allow oauth2_proxy to use the

-new Provider
+new Provider.

 FAQs